demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 19. microsoft-atp-remove-app-restriction
 ---
-Enable execution of any application on the machine.
+Enable the execution of any application on the machine.
 ##### Required Permissions
 Machine.RestrictExecution
 ##### Base Command